 Our principal executive offices and our key personnel are located in Israel.
 Our business is directly affected by the political, economic and military conditions in Israel and its neighbors.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have occurred between Israel and its Arab neighbors.
 A state of hostility, varying in degree and intensity, has caused security and economic problems in Israel.
 Although Israel has entered into peace treaties with Egypt and Jordan, and various agreements with the Palestinian Authority, there has been a marked increase in violence, civil unrest and hostility, including armed clashes, between the State of Israel and the Palestinians, since September 2000.
 The establishment in 2006 of a government in the Gaza Strip by representatives of the Hamas militant group has created heightened unrest and uncertainty in the region.
 In mid-2006, Israel engaged in an armed conflict with Hezbollah, a Shiite Islamist militia group based in Lebanon, and in June 2007, there was an escalation in violence in the Gaza Strip.
 From December 2008 through January 2009, Israel engaged in an armed conflict with Hamas, which involved missile strikes against civilian targets in various parts of Israel and negatively affected business conditions in Israel.
-Recent political uprisings and social unrest in various countries in the Middle East and north Africa are affecting the political stability of those countries.
-This instability may lead to deterioration of the political relationships that exist between Israel and these countries, and have raised new concerns regarding security in the region and the potential for armed conflict.
+Recent political uprisings and social unrest in Syria are affecting its political stability, which has led to the deterioration of the political relationship between Syria and Israel and have raised new concerns regarding security in the region and the potential for armed conflict.
 Similar civil unrest and political turbulence is currently ongoing in many countries in the region.
-The continued political instability and hostilities between Israel and its neighbors and any future armed conflict, terrorist activity or political instability in the region could adversely affect our operations in Israel and adversely affect the ma
+The continued political instability and hostilities between Israel and its neighbors and any future armed conflict, terrorist activity or political instability in the region could adversely affect our operations in Israel and adversely affect the market price of our shares of common stock.
+In addition, several countries restrict doing business with Israel and Israeli companies have been and are today subjected to economic boycotts.
+The interruption or curtailment of trade between Israel and its present trading partners could adversely affect our business, financial condition and results of operations.